adolphslab/rsDenoise/README.md

 All functions needed for processing are grouped in three helpers file:
 - `HCP_helpers.py` contains the set of functions to work with the HCP directory structure
-- `fmriprepciftify_helpers.py` is meant to work with data previously processed with fmriprep, freesurfer and converted to HCP-like structure with ciftify
+- `fmriprepciftify_helpers.py` is meant to work with data previously processed with fmriprep and freesurfer, converted to HCP-like structure with ciftify
 - `fmriprep_helpers.py` is designed to work directly with fmriprep outputs, with or without freesurfer outputs

 The IPython notebooks provide a few examples of use (more can be found here: [HCP_MRI-behavior](https://github.com/adolphslab/HCP_MRI-behavior "HCP_MRI-behavior"))